 Other natural straws: I just heard that someone in Mexico has come with straws made of avocado seeds!
 And it was recently reported that “doodly straws“, made of coconut leaves, will hit the Indian market soon.

 STEP 4: Think before you buy: Plastic toothbrushes, sanitary pads and disposable cutlery

 It’s pretty horrifying to look around and realize how much of what we use in our daily lives is made of non-biodegradable plastic – right from toothbrushes and sanitary pads to pens and disposable take-away containers and cutlery.
 While it’s not easy to eliminate these and lead a more sustainable, zero-waste, plastic free lifestyle, we need to start taking little steps towards re-evaluating what we buy.

 Toothbrushes: Even though we end up using a toothbrush for a few months before discarding it, it certainly adds up over a lifetime – and in the trash ground or ocean where it remains over the long decomposing period.
 After resisting for a long time, I finally switched to a bamboo toothbrush a couple of month ago – and I couldn’t be happier.
 Every morning, while brushing my teeth, I inadvertently think of other ways to reduce my plastic footprint.

-Where to buy eco-friendly sanitary pads in India:
+Where to buy eco-friendly sanitary products in India:

 Food containers and cutlery: The thing that bothers me most about ordering in food or getting a takeaway is the plastic waste that comes with it – plastic spoons and fork, foil and plastic containers.
-I always indicate in my order that I don’t need plastic cutlery or a plastic bag, but there is more I hope to do – like buy reusable (collapsible) food containers and biodegradable cutlery.
+I always indicate in my order that I don’t need plastic cutlery or a plastic bag, and now carry my own reusable food containers and biodegradable cutlery.

 Where to buy eco-friendly food containers, cutlery and tableware in India: